ManimCommunity/manim-onlinetex/README.md

 # manim-onlinetex

 A Manim Plugin that renders LaTeX for Mobjects like `Tex` and `MathTex` via online services.
-This plugin will try to render the LaTeX required by such Mobjects via [LaTeX4Technics](https://www.latex4technics.com/), and if for some reason LaTeX4Technics is down, will attempt to use [QuickLaTeX](https://quicklatex.com/).
+This plugin will try to render the LaTeX required by such Mobjects via [LaTeXCluster](https://www.latexcluster.org/), and if for some reason LaTeXCluster is down, will attempt to use [QuickLaTeX](https://quicklatex.com/).

 ## Usage instructions